A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Dr. Dolittle 2 is the sequel to the 1998 movie in which Eddie Murphy plays a veterinarian who can communicate with animals.
 There's quite a bit of bathroom humor throughout, such as jokes centered on defecation and urination, and in one instance a dog licking his anus.
 A chameleon announces, "I'm gonna disappear like your baby daddy."
 A bear, looking at photographs, asks, "Got any action shots?"
 A turtle is given a Viagra-like drug.
 A rabbit, before scurrying off, says, "Let's fool around."
 A monkey is drunk on wine.
 There is also some mild profanity throughout, including "ass," "damn," "hell," and "suck."
 There are also some product placements.

 What's the story?

-Dolittle (Eddie Murphy) is charged with introducing a tame bear into the forest so that he can mate with the last female of their endangered species, in order to protect the forest from developers.
+In DR. DOLITTLE 2, Dolittle (Eddie Murphy) is charged with introducing a tame bear into the forest so that he can mate with the last female of their endangered species, in order to protect the forest from developers.
 Steve Zahn and Lisa Kudrow provide voices for the two bears.
-Meanwhile, Dolittle has some problems at home with his teen daughter Charisse (played by TV's Raven) who has a new boyfriend (rapper Lil' Zane) and a secret she isn't ready to discuss.
+Meanwhile, Dolittle has some problems at home with his teen daughter Charisse (played by Raven Symone) who has a new boyfriend (rapper Lil' Zane) and a secret she isn't ready to discuss.